yolayh/Kmeans_iris/README.md

 # Kmeans_iris
 ### Solving  iris classifiacation case by k-means method

-*main.py : classify iris dataset with k-means method without using module
+*main.py : classify iris dataset with k-means method without using the module
-           It will plot every iteration until the center stop to change.
+           It will plot every iteration until the center stops changing.

 *kmeans_code.py : refer to "https://ithelp.ithome.com.tw/articles/10209058"

 *module.py : using the python module to compare to "main.py"

-*verify.py : ploting with the correct answer which provided in the dataset
+*verify.py : plotting with the correct answer provided in the dataset